-Realistically, the only real evidence that any of these products work is testimonials.
-However, testimonials are inherently flawed because only the good ones are promoted.
+Realistically, the main evidence that any of these products work is testimonials.
+Testimonials are inherently flawed because only the good ones are promoted.
 Additionally, people often take supplements and see results because of what they expected rather than because of the supplement (the placebo effect, or results from other activities like keeping a diet journal).

 Likewise, Canada issued a similar safety warning for the same product.